-After presenting Channel 4's iconic music programme The Tube a long career in broadcasting followed, including presenting, directing and producing, and the founding of Gallus Besom productions, which grew into Scotland's largest and most successful independent television production company.
+After presenting channel 4's iconic music programme 'The Tube', a long career in broadcasting followed, including presenting, directing and producing, and the founding of Gallus Besom, which grew into Scotland's largest and most successful independent television production company.

-In addition, Gray has for many years been an opinion writer in a broad range of publications and won awards as a columnist.
+In addition, she has for many years been an opinion writer in a broad range of publications and won awards as a columnist.

 Gray is the author of three novels, many short stories and two non-fiction books, including the history of Kelvingrove Art Gallery and Museum.

-Gray lives in Glasgow with her husband and children.
+She lives in Glasgow with her husband and children.